IBM-Cloud/docs-services/services/xpertrule/index.md

 3. Open a new Command Promp window

-	-Change the directory to where you placed the node-red starter code.
+	- Change the directory to where you placed the node-red starter code.
 	```
 	cd directory_name
 	```